jonathanabennett/projectwarrior/README.md

 ### Projects Review

 Run `project review projects` to trigger a review of your projects.
 This review also occurs at the end of your weekly review.
 When this is called, the projects in your `~/.projects/active.json` file will be displayed one by one and the taskwarrior command `task project.is:<project slug> and (status:PENDING or status:WAITING) all` will be called.
 This gives you a list of pending and waiting tasks for this project.
 Review this list and evaluate the project for yourself.
 Do the tasks currently captured in taskwarrior represent everything you need to do with this project?
 Are any of these tasks stale?
-If you need to add a task, you will be prompted to add a task using the project slug and the inherited tags from that projet.
+If you need to add a task, you will be prompted to add a task using the project slug and the inherited tags from that project.
 If you need to modify or complete any existing tasks, use a _separate_ terminal window, to run the appropriate taskwarrior commands.
 Projectwarrior will **NEVER** remove something from your tasks list for you, this is an additive process only.
 Finally, mark the project as:

 - [a]ctive: This project is still part of my productivity landscape and should remain `active.json`.
 - [c]ompleted: This project is complete and should be moved to `completed.json`.
 - [d]eleted: This project is no longer relevant and should be moved to `deleted.json`.

-**NOTE** This project does not mark tasks done or deleted in taskwarrior for you.
+**NOTE** This does not mark tasks done or deleted in taskwarrior for you.
 If you mark a project completed or deleted, you must make the matching edits to your taskwarrior tasks.

 ### The Hook CURRENTLY DEPRECIATED